Getting Personal - November 2013

 There’s always time for a tablecloth or placemats and cloth napkins (or my own version, terry kitchen towels).
 I set a mood with music and soft lights – even candles!
 In the summer I’ll cut flowers from my garden.
 Yes!
 I’m serious!
 And everything gets put in a serving dish with an actual utensil to serve it with, too.
 Sure, it creates more dishes, but that’s what I have a dishwasher for, you know?

 Beyond that, it doesn’t even matter what I serve; I’m going for an experience here.
 I mean, let’s get real.
 I make a lot of frozen rice and microwave lots of frozen vegetables.
 Take & Bake breads and rolls are quite popular in my dining room, too.
 If you’ve seen my Dinner Tonight menu suggestions online or visited the Dinner Tonight kiosk in your local Kowalski’s Market, you have a sense of what I mean.
 Each menu combines fresh foods, basic techniques and simple homemade touches that a working mom like me can actually pull off on a Tuesday.
 They’re the only recipe I need.

 This menu is going to be in heavy rotation this season in my dining room.
-It features our recipes for Wagyu Beef Tenderloin and Baked Sweet Potatoes with Maple-Jalapeño Sour Cream.
+It features our recipes for Roasted or Grilled Beef Tenderloin and Baked Sweet Potatoes with Maple-Jalapeño Sour Cream.
 Click menu to enlarge: